What Is Secondary Health Insurance?

 No spam.
 No hassle.
 No hidden costs.

-Secondary health insurance is an add-on policy that improves your insurance coverage or expands your insurance benefits.
+Secondary health insurance is an add-on policy that gives you more coverage or better coverage than what you already have.
 There are many types of secondary insurance plans.
-The best options for you will depend on what type of health care you expect to need and the weaknesses of your primary insurance policy.
+The best options for you will depend on what type of health care you think you'll need and the things your main policy doesn't cover.

 What is secondary health insurance?